basilisp-lang/basilisp/docs/reader.rst

 Like integers, floating point values may be prefixed with a single negative sign ``-``.
 By default floating point values are represented by Python's ``float`` type, which does **not** support arbitrary precision by default.
 Like in Clojure, floating point literals may be specified with a single ``M`` suffix to specify an arbitrary-precision floating point value.
-In Basilisp, a floating point number declared with a trailing ``M`` will return Python's `Decimal <https://docs.python.org/3/library/decimal.html>`_ type, which supports arbitrary floating point arithmetic.
+In Basilisp, a floating point number declared with a trailing ``M`` will return Python's :external:py:class:`decimal.Decimal` type, which supports arbitrary floating point arithmetic.

 .. _scientific_notation: